-In the first module, "GSI Ethics and Professional Responsibilities," you were introduced to the practice of establishing community agreements with your students to deter or prevent inappropriate classroom behaviors (whether in person or online).
+In the first module, "Practicing Professional Standards and Ethics as a GSI," you were introduced to the practice of establishing community agreements with your students to deter or prevent inappropriate classroom behaviors (whether in person or online).
 Community agreements that are developed with your students emphasize the importance of mutual respect and tolerance (including sensitivity to differing opinions and sensibilities), distinction between a speaker's intent and the impact of their words on a listener, and the definitions of acceptable and unacceptable classroom behavior in relation to the topic of sexual harassment.
 During week 1, establish community agreements for discussions and classroom culture with your students.
 Keep the community agreements visible and accessible to encourage students to update the agreements throughout the semester.
 Some instructors find it helpful to revisit the community agreements midway through the semester to ensure everyone is still aligned.

 When the subject matter of a course warrants a discussion of sex, gender, gender identity, pregnancy, or sexual orientation, it is important to remember that remarks must be made in a manner that does not contribute to the creation of a hostile environment.
 Discuss with students ways to keep the discussion respectful.
 If you establish a set of discussion guidelines with your students, be sure to include in it an agreement that students will avoid examples or jokes that are discriminatory or target an individual.
 Encourage students to hold themselves and classmates accountable for their behavior when they are not practicing respect and civility.
 It is also important to model this behavior for your students by practicing active bystander intervention, for example, when someone tells an inappropriate joke in class.
-The CARE Model (https://takeaction.berkeley.edu/prevention/btc// is helpful in that it reminds us of the options we have to interrupt or intervene in problematic situations.
+The CARE Model is helpful in that it reminds us of the options we have to interrupt or intervene in problematic situations.

-You can establish a welcoming and inclusive virtual culture (https://diversity.berkeley.edu /establishing-your-virtual-culture) by employing these strategies.
+You can also establish a welcoming and inclusive virtual culture by employing these strategies.

-Trauma-Informed Alternatives to Learning (Page 23 of 35)
+Trauma-Informed Considerations to Support Learning (Page 23 of 35)

-In preparation for the discussion of difficult topics that could resonate with a student's personal history (i.e., sexual or relationship violence, racism, transphobia, etc.), give students ample notice and/or trauma informed alternatives to receiving the course content.
-For example, students with a personal history of sexual violence, may want to connect with a Confidential Advocate at the PATH to Care Center for support.
+In preparation for the discussion of difficult topics that could resonate with a student's personal history (e.g., sexual or relationship violence, racism, transphobia, etc.), give students ample notice and/or trauma-informed alternatives to receiving the course content.
+For example, students with a personal history of sexual violence may want to connect with a Confidential Advocate at the PATH to Care Center for support.
 Students may opt out of discussions that may be distressing.
-As a GSI you should familiarize yourself with safe and supportive campus resources (https://diversity.berkeley.edu/community-support-spaces-and-resources/services-and-safe-spaces-students) to which you can point students in the event that they are negatively impacted by a classroom discussion or topic.
+As a GSI, you should familiarize yourself with safe and supportive campus resources to which you can point students in the event that they are negatively impacted by a classroom discussion or topic.